Alec-Hudson24/Alec-Hudson24/README.md

    - Enhanced Stability by a factor of 10
    - [Systems Final Presentation.pdf](https://github.com/user-attachments/files/24333923/Systems.Final.Presentation.pdf)

+## 3. Stair Climbing Robot
+   - Desinged a stair climbing robot in solidworks
+   - Solidworks
+   - machined all parts and assembled to fit in a specific size box and assembly requires less than 2 minutes and 30 seconds

 ## Let's Connect!
 Feel free to reach out for collaborations or opportunities.
 Star this repo if you find it useful! ⭐